iamthenoname/iamtheno.name/content/posts/from-hype-to-leverage/index.en.md

 Claude Sonnet 4, Deepseek R1, and GPT-4o---as a practical exercise in the human-in-the-loop leverage I aim to explore.
-And it's not just me who's been using it more; LLM use has skyrocketed, embedding itself into many people's daily rouines.
+And it's not just me who's been using it more; LLM use has skyrocketed, embedding itself into many people's daily routines.
 Students are now using it to skip homework entirely.
 People are using it for emails they can't be bothered to write themselves.
 Many software developers are heavily integrating code completion and agentic LLMs into their workflow.
 Novel